Skip to main content

 Overview

 Laura Kmitch is a PhD student in the Department of Population Health Sciences.
-Her research interests are varied and include health policy, healthcare interventions, program evaluation, implementation science, healthcare quality, access, social determinants of health, maternal and women's health, healthcare competition, and Real-World Evidence.
+Her research interests are varied and include implementation science, caregiving, maternal and women's health, healthcare interventions, program evaluation, healthcare quality, access, social determinants of health, healthcare competition, Real-World Evidence, and the intersection of health policy and health services research.
 She is passionate about applying health data to public health issues and developing incentives to effectively optimize patient interactions with the healthcare system.
 Recent projects have included investigating contraceptive use in all-payer claims data, evaluating the impact of a PCP-based pharmacist intervention on patients with uncontrolled hypertension and diabetes, supporting a community advisory board in a clinical trial focused on Children and Youth with Special Health Care Needs (CYSHCN), developing training case studies about pragmatic trials and employing Real-World Evidence, and a qualitative study of patient experiences with a produce prescription program.

 Her research has been mentioned in The New York Times and published in the Antitrust Law Journal and the Journal of Competition Law and Economics.
 She earned a MS in Population Health Sciences at Duke University as well as a BA in economics and a BS in business from the University of Maryland.